Review – URTH Square Filter Holders

-In comparison to our NiSi Square Filter Holder V5 (sorry, can’t compare it to the V6 holder) is slightly wider but smaller in height.
+In comparison to our NiSi Square Filter Holder V5 (sorry, can’t compare it to the V6 holder), it is slightly wider but smaller in height.

 Above: Inside the box – the 100mm Square Filter Holder and 86mm lens adapter

 Due to the fact that URTH ND Filters are not provided with an attached rubber gasket to eliminate light leaks, the filter holder has a built-in rubber gasket on the edge of the inner rim.
-Although this added feature is not required if only using an ND Graduated Filter, it is essential when using ND Filters that allow you to obtain lengthy exposure times.
-We had the issue of light leaks when using the GOBE Square ND10000 13-stop filter but a spare NiSi rubber gasket applied to the back of the filter fixed it immediately.
-Our only concern at this stage is whether the rubber gasket will remain in place over time with continual use.
+Although this added feature is not required if you are only using a Square ND Graduated Filter, it is essential when using the Urth ND Filters that allow you to obtain lengthy exposure times.
+We had the issue of light leaks when using the GOBE Square ND10000 13-stop filter (now discontinued) but a spare NiSi rubber gasket applied to the back of the filter fixed it immediately.
+Our only concern at this stage is whether the built-in rubber gasket in the Filter Holder will remain in place over time with continual use.
 Only time will tell, although URTH does offer a Lifetime Warranty on the product.

 The Filter Holder also has a lock on the back of the holder.
 This locks the adapter ring once attached to the holder.
 The holder also includes the standard 86mm adapter ring.
 When ordering the Filter Holder make sure that you order the appropriate adapter rings (sold separately) to fit all lenses that you will be using with the Filter Holder.